 Having the human resources to produce and review content

 Many large multinational organisations have teams that regularly produce new content and check and update what is already on their site.
 This is a mammoth task and sadly just a dream for most SMEs and even the majority of larger businesses.
-A way to get around this is by outsourcing this task to a reliable and experienced company offering specialist SEO services.
+A way to get around this is by outsourcing this task to a reliable and experienced SEO Company in Bangkok or whichever city you reside.
 Outsourcing this crucial task could be the difference between your company losing or maintaining its SERP ranking at the next Core Update.
 Just a few things to mull over while you are considering this:

 - Quality content is key to maintain your SERP ranking